Juan C. Zarate

 The Honorable Juan Zarate is the global co-managing partner and chief strategy officer for the global consulting firm, K2 Integrity.
 He is also the co-founder and Chair of the Board of Consilient, an innovative new fintech.

-Mr. Zarate is a Trustee, board member, and Audit Committee Chair for Northwestern Mutual.
-He serves on the board of Guardian Space Technology Solutions, and since 2014, Mr. Zarate has served as an independent adviser to Coinbase, the largest virtual asset service provider in the United States.
+Mr. Zarate is a Trustee, board member, and Audit Committee Chairfor Northwestern Mutual.
+He serves on the board of the National Endowment for Democracy; Guardian Space Technology Solutions; and since 2014, Mr. Zarate has served as an independent adviser to Coinbase, the largest virtual asset service provider in the United States.

 Mr. Zarate has served on multiple commissions and task forces, including the CSIS Commission on Countering Violent Extremism; CSIS Commission on Strengthening America’s Health Security; the Council on Foreign Relation’s Independent Task Force on North Korea; the Center for A New American Security’s Future of U.S. Sanctions Task Force; and the U.S. Department of Homeland Security Advisory Council Subcommittee on Countering Violent Extremism.

-Mr. Zarate served as the deputy assistant to the President and Deputy National Security Adviser for combating terrorism from 2005 to 2009, where he was responsible for developing and implementing the U.S. counterterrorism strategy as well as policies related to weapons of mass destruction/terrorism, transnational security threats, maritime security, international energy infrastructure protection, hostage-taking, anti-money laundering, kleptocracy, and transnational organized crime.
+Mr. Zarate served asthe deputy assistant to the President and Deputy National Security Adviser for combating terrorism from 2005 to 2009, the nation’s fifth “counterterrorism czar,” where he was responsible for developing and implementing the U.S. counterterrorism strategy as well as policies related to weapons of mass destruction/terrorism, transnational security threats, maritime security, international energy infrastructure protection, hostage-taking, anti-money laundering, kleptocracy, and transnational organized crime.
 He was responsible for conceiving and leading major initiatives in the post 9/11 period, including the establishment of the Global Initiative to Combat Nuclear Terrorism (GICNT).

 Media